 We intend to frame the review around the 12 principles of PDS.
 The review will be descriptive in nature and will focus on the experiences of parents of children with disabilities, children with disabilities as well as staff and managers.
 We propose to conduct a survey, interviews and focus group with parents, children, staff and management.

 There will be some limitations in what the review can include and conclude.
 For example, it will not examine clinical practices and will not explicitly examine outcomes for children as those data are not readily available and would require a different design.
 It will not examine whether the existing national policy is the correct policy.
-The main focus will be on how the various teams and CHOs are progressing towards providing a service that is line with national policy and the 12 principles of PDS.
+The main focus will be on how the various teams and Regional Health Authorities (RHAs) are progressing towards providing a service that is line with national policy and the 12 principles of PDS.
 This will allow recommendations to be developed to strengthen PDS.
 However, although we are not reviewing whether the existing PDS policy approach is the most appropriate, if the review findings identify issues that may raise questions about the underlying policy, these will be explored and policy focused recommendations may be made.

 We aim to have draft report to share with the HSE,DCEDIY and the Minister of State for Disabilities 12 months from the date that an MoU is signed.